The 4 BEST Day Trips from Tokyo

 • Views of Mt.
 Fuji – If you’re here in the winter, you might be able to see Mt.
 Fuji peering over Lake Aishi.

-How to get to Hakone from Tokyo
+How to Get to Hakone from Tokyo

-By Non-JR Train: For those without a JR Pass, it’s cheapest to take an Odakyu train from Shinjuku Station to Odawara and then transfer to another Odakyu train to Hakone-Yumoto.
+For those without a JR Pass, it’s cheapest to take an Odakyu train from Shinjuku Station to Odawara and then transfer to another Odakyu train to Hakone-Yumoto.

-By Direct Train to Hakone: You can also splurge for a direct train to Hakone-Yumoto on the Odakyu Romance Care line from Shinjuku Station.
+You can also splurge for a direct train to Hakone-Yumoto on the Odakyu Romance Care line from Shinjuku Station.
+Beautiful scenery!

 Tourist Passes for Hakone

-• Kamakura has so many historic buildings, Zen temples, and Shinto shrines that it is sometimes referred to as the Kyoto of Eastern Japan.
 I preferred the Zen temples in Kamakura to the ones in Kyoto.
-In Kyoto, they come across as existing solely for tourists while the ones in Kamakura appear to be functioning ones whereby people still meditate in.
-There were less than 10 people at the Zen temples when I visited (Monday), so the atmosphere was quiet and contemplative.
+In Kyoto, they come across as existing solely for tourists while the ones in Kamakura appear to be functioning temples with scheduled meditation times.
+The ones in Kamakura are less crowded than the ones in Kyoto, giving visitors a more quiet and contemplative experience.

 DIY Day Trip from Tokyo to Kamakura